-Alt text for the above image might look like:
+The alt text for the above image might be:

 “Man holding an empty ice cream cone creates an optical illusion using a tiny cloud in the sky that looks like ice cream filling the cone.”

-Alt text for the above image might look like:
+The alt text for the above image might be:

 “Wide eyed cat smiles sarcastically at the camera.”

-Alt text for the above image might look like:
+The alt text for the above image might be:

 “Organizational chart for the CIA.
 See longer description below the image.”